NattakittiP/missingness-mechanism-sensitivity/README.md

 # Missingness-Mechanism Sensitivity in Mortality Prediction

-Code and results for a study of how the **mechanism** of missing data — not just its rate — affects model-family selection stability, deployment robustness, and shortcut learning in an in-hospital mortality prediction task on MIMIC-IV.
+Code and results for a study of how the mechanism of missing data, not just its rate, affects model-family selection stability, deployment robustness, and shortcut learning in an in-hospital mortality prediction task on MIMIC-IV.

 ## Headline findings